doctrine/phpcr-odm/docs/en/reference/basic-mapping.rst

 because they are used to generate the database schema.
 As PHPCR-ODM does not (yet) generate PHPCR node type definitions, there is no need for validation.

-If you need to validate your documents, take a look at validator components like the Symfony2 validator.
+If you need to validate your documents, take a look at validator components like the Symfony validator.

 Again a short list for the overview: